ufs-community/land-DA_workflow/docs/source/BackgroundInfo/Introduction.rst

 Since the last release, developers have added a variety of features:

-* Integration of the UFS Noah-MP land component into the Land DA System for use as an alternative to the Common Community Physics Package (CCPP) Noah-MP LSM land driver
+* Integration of the UFS Noah-MP land component into the Land DA System for use as an alternative to the Common Community Physics Package (:term:`CCPP`) Noah-MP LSM land driver
 * Model forcing options for use with the UFS land component:

-   * Provided a new analysis option in the cubed-sphere native grid using GSWP3 forcing
+   * Provided a new analysis option in the cubed-sphere native grid using :term:`GSWP3` forcing
    * Established global land grid-point consistency with the head of the UFS WM baseline test cases (New global land grid point is changed from 18360 to 18322.)
    * Added a new sample configuration file (``settings_DA_cycle_gswp3``)
-   * Included an additional ECMWF ERA5 reanalysis forcing option in the existing vector-to-tile conversion analysis process
+   * Included a new ECMWF :term:`ERA5` reanalysis forcing option in the existing vector-to-tile conversion analysis process

 * CTest suite upgrades --- the ERA5 CTests now test the operability of seven major components of Land DA: vector2tile, create_ens, letkfoi_snowda, apply_jediincr, tile2vector, land_driver, and UFS datm_land.
 * Upgrade of JEDI :term:`DA <data assimilation>` framework to use JEDI Skylab v4.0 (`PR #28 <https://github.com/ufs-community/land-DA_workflow/pull/28>`__)
 * Updates to sample datasets for the release (see the `Land DA data bucket <https://registry.opendata.aws/noaa-ufs-land-da/>`__)
-* Singularity/Apptainer container (``ubuntu20.04-intel-ue-landda-v1.2.0.img``) updates to support the changes described above
+* Singularity/Apptainer container (``ubuntu20.04-intel-landda-release-public-v1.2.0``) updates to support the changes described above
 * Documentation updates to reflect the changes above

 The Land DA System citation is as follows and should be used when presenting results based on research conducted with the Land DA System: